Vivekumar-08/Number_Guessing_Game/README.md

 Provide options for different difficulty levels (e.g., easy with numbers from 1-50, hard with numbers from 1-1000).
 Add a score system to track the number of guesses made.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute as needed.
- Feel free to modify the `README.md` to suit your needs and replace any placeholder content, such as the GitHub repository link.